Adegbenga1/Kickstarter_Challenge/README.md

 - Data types conversion is one of the limitations

 # What are some other possible tables and/or graphs that we could create?
-- Pie charts , and Box and whiskers charts could sfuther support analysis and visualizations
+- Pie charts and Box and whiskers charts can be used to  support analysis and visualizations
--